-This report addresses several options being considered by Congress to address the financing needs of local communities for wastewater and drinking water infrastructure projects and to decrease or close the gap between available funds and projected needs.
+This report addresses several options considered by Congress to address the financing needs of local communities for wastewater and drinking water infrastructure projects and to decrease or close the gap between available funds and projected needs.
 Some of the options exist and are well established, but they are under discussion for expansion or modification.
-Other innovative policy options for water infrastructure have recently been proposed, especially to supplement or complement existing financing tools.
+Other innovative policy options for water infrastructure have been proposed, especially to supplement or complement existing financing tools.
 Some are intended to provide robust, long-term revenue to support existing financing programs and mechanisms.
-Some are intended to encourage private participation in furnishing drinking water and wastewater services.
+Some are intended to encourage private participation in financing of drinking water and wastewater projects.

-Six options that are reflected in recent legislative proposals, including budgetary implications, are discussed.
+Six options that are reflected in recent legislative proposals, including their budgetary implications, are discussed.

-- Increase funding for the State Revolving Fund (SRF) programs in the Clean Water Act (H.R.
-1877 in the 113th Congress) and the Safe Drinking Water Act (H.R.
-5320 in the 111th Congress), - Create a federal water infrastructure trust fund (H.R.
-3582 and H.R.
-1877 in the 113th Congress), - Create a "Water Infrastructure Finance and Innovation Act" Program, or WIFIA (S. 601 and S. 335 in the 113th Congress), - Create a national infrastructure bank (H.R.
-2084, H.R.
-2553, S. 1716, and H.R.
-505 in the 113th Congress), - Lift private activity bond restrictions on water infrastructure projects (included in the Administration's FY2014 budget request and S. 939 and H.R.
-1802 in the 112th Congress), and - Reinstate authority for the issuance of Build America Bonds (included in the Administration's FY2014 budget request and H.R.
-535 and H.R.
-789 in the 113th Congress).
+- Increase funding for the State Revolving Fund (SRF) programs in the Clean Water Act and the Safe Drinking Water Act (S. 2532/S. 2583, H.R.
+4653, and H.R.
+4954), - Create a "Water Infrastructure Finance and Innovation Act" Program, or WIFIA (P.L.
+113-121 in the 113th Congress; several bills in the 114th Congress that would establish a similar program for water reclamation and reuse projects in western states are H.R.
+291/S. 176, S. 1837, S. 1894, and S. 2533), - Create a federal water infrastructure trust fund (H.R.
+4468 and S. 2848), - Create a national infrastructure bank (included in the Administration's FY2017 budget request and H.R.
+413, H.R.
+625, H.R.
+3337, H.R.
+3555, S. 268, and S. 1589), - Lift restrictions on private activity bonds for water infrastructure projects (included in the Administration's FY2017 budget request and H.R.
+499 and S. 2606), and - Reinstate authority for the issuance of Build America Bonds (included in the Administration's FY2017 budget request and H.R.
+2676).